 Clothing made from unsustainable fabrics damages easily.
 This is why a lot of clothing ends up in landfills too quickly.
 By 2025 municipal solid waste would have increased by 70%6.
 This will cause an increase in pollution, which the planet doesn't need more of.
 So choose high-quality, sustainable fabrics as they can help to reduce post-consumer textile waste.

 Sustainable fabrics can stand the test of time and endure wash and wear while maintaining quality.
 This makes them a lot more recyclable than regular fabrics.
 You can swap, resell or give your clothing a new lease of life at thrift stores after years of use when it is produced sustainably.

 Presently the fashion industry is the second largest contributor to environmental pollution.
-The sector is responsible for 10% of global greenhouse gas emissions, which contributes to global warming.
+The sector is responsible for 10% of global greenhouse gas emissions, contributing to global warming.

 One quality of sustainable fabrics is that they pollute the environment significantly less than their unsustainable counterparts.
 If they release pollutants at any point during their production, the amount is usually minor compared to unsustainable fabrics.